 While potential incentives are limited only by your marketing savvy and sales execution skills, they generally fall into two categories:

 Category 1: Structured incentives are predetermined by your company and earned by customers based on what they buy.
-For example:

 - Bundle discounts for customers buying more than one product; often used to encourage products historically purchased together